1TTT9/leetcode-set/README.md

-# Source codes on Java [leetcode](https://leetcode.com/)
+# Source codes (Java) for [leetcode](https://leetcode.com/)
 ---
 ===

 ## Report to solved/unsolved algortithm problems on leetcode.com.
-Also check [my blog](http://danjog.blogspot.jp/) to see the tricks or pisfall while solving those problems.
+Can Also check [my blog](http://danjog.blogspot.jp/) to see the tricks or pisfall while solving those problems.

 ## 2015/03/15